artseyio/qmk-artsey/DEVELOPMENT.md

 ### You must run `qmk setup` for any builds to work!!!!

+If these commands don't work, please ensure you've completed all steps per the QMK docs.

 ``` sh
 cd /qmk_firmware/users/artsey
 # ARTSEY_SIZE is a required argument